 Colleagues and students spoke often of Joan’s commitment to the field, with one colleague sharing: “Joan was deeply committed to the professional development of social workers.
 She spent countless hours reading and preparing to teach and mentor others, and even more time in the processes of teaching and learning in collaboration.
 She gave of herself willingly and generously.”

 Joan was part of the successful campaign by adjunct faculty members to organize a union as part of SEIU Local 73.
 She was also a member of AFSCME Council 31.

 She is survived by her husband, Patrick; sister Kate Merlin; children Laura Palmer, Aidan Palmer, and David Palmer; and grandchildren Michelle Gautier, Carlos Zelaya Lazo, Adelyn Zelaya Lazo, Kriscia Zelaya Lazo, Arvind Sadasiv, and Ravi Sadasiv.

-A memorial service will be held on Saturday, October 6 at 11 am at the University of Chicago Bond Chapel.
-A reception will be held after the service at the Eckhardt Research Center, room 501, 5640 S. Ellis Ave.
+A memorial service was held on Saturday, October 6, 2018 at 11 am at the University of Chicago Bond Chapel.
+A reception was held after the service at the Eckhardt Research Center, room 501, 5640 S. Ellis Ave.